-PART II - Navigation
+PART II - NAVIGATION

-Lighthouses Schedule 1
+Lighthouses

-18. Lighthouses and daymarkers are, for the purpose of their control, prescribed in Schedule 1 and may be varied in number and description from time to time by the Authority in exercise of its function under paragraph (c) of section 6 by Notice published in the Gazette and, for the maintenance thereof, the Authority shall have recourse to a port due called aids to navigation being a charge prescribed in regulation 113.
+18. Lighthouses and daymarkers are, for the purpose of their control, prescribed in Schedule 1 and may be varied in number and description from time to time by the Authority in exercise of its function under paragraph (b) of section 6 by Notice published in the Gazette and, for the maintenance thereof, the Authority shall have recourse to a port due called aids to navigation being a charge prescribed in regulation 113.